sbarthelemy/arboris-python/README.txt

 ..
 [Liu2003]
     T. Liu and M. Y. Wang,
-    “Computation of three dimensional rigid body dynamics of multiple contacts using time-stepping and Gauss-Seidel
+    "Computation of three dimensional rigid body dynamics of multiple contacts using time-stepping and Gauss-Seidel
-    method”,
+    method",
     IEEE Transaction on Automation Science and Engineering, submitted, November 2003.